Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_migrate_fr_271.md

 title: "Migrate from Transfer CFT 2.7        "
 linkTitle: "Migrate from Transfer CFT 2.7.1"
 weight: 260
---- This section describes how to migrate Transfer CFT 2.7 to version {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.
+---This section describes how to migrate Transfer CFT 2.7 to version {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.

 > **Note**
 >